jlefever/LeagueTool/Readme.md

 2. Show champion splash arts on champion detail pages.

 3. Cache Data Dragon responses.
 While Data Dragon is fast, the responses do not change so continually making requests is redundant.
 Performance could be increased significantly by caching responses in memory.

+4. Add actual unit and integration tests

+5. Fetch and build Tabler from NPM rather than including it statically in the project.

+6. Refactor HomeController into multiple controllers.

 ## Known Issues